Robertstar2000/Hypatia/README.md

 ## Key Features

--   ✅ **Local-First Storage**: All experiment data is stored directly in your browser's **IndexedDB via Dexie.js**—no backend, no sign-ups, no data leaves your machine.
+-   ✅ **Local-First Storage**: All project data is stored directly in your browser's **IndexedDB via Dexie.js**—no backend, no sign-ups, no data leaves your machine.
--   🗂️ **Experiment Dashboard**: A central hub to create, view, and manage all your research projects.
+-   🗂️ **Project Dashboard**: A central hub to create, view, and manage all your research projects.
 -   🗺️ **Guided 10-Step Workflow**: A structured path from idea to publication, with each step contextually building upon the previous ones.
 -   ⚙️ **Fine-Tune AI Parameters**: On a per-step basis, adjust AI settings like a peer reviewer's persona, the level of detail in a methodology, or the novelty of a hypothesis.
 -   ✏️ **Editable Outputs**: All AI-generated text can be edited and saved, giving you full control over the research narrative.